ryan-p-randall/ryan-p-randall.github.io/colophon.md

 ## This Very Site

 This page is built in [Jekyll](http://jekyllrb.com) using Michael Rose's [Minimal Mistakes theme](http://mmistakes.github.io/minimal-mistakes).
 It's primarily written in Fletcher Penney's [MultiMarkdown Composer](http://multimarkdown.com/) or Brett Terpstra's [nvALT][nvALT].
+If you'd like to learn more, Michael Rose has a page about [his various free, open source Jekyll themes](http://mademistakes.com/work/jekyll-themes/).

 [nvALT]: http://brettterpstra.com/projects/nvalt/.